 5. Real estate agents should not back down from new constructions.

 Since selling a new construction project is different from the typical resale transaction, rookie real estate agents may be afraid of stepping into this new territory.
-However, they should take on this challenge as it can be satisfying and fulfilling.
-Not only do agents find buyers their dream home, but it can also provide agents with additional inventory in times of low resale home transactions.
+However, they should take on this challenge as it can be rewarding.
+Not only do agents find buyers their dream homes, but it can also provide agents with additional inventory in times of low-resale home transactions.
 As long as real estate agents exercise due diligence in researching builders and visiting model homes, selling new construction properties can be rewarding.

 About the author: Chris Woodard is the Co-Founder of Handle, where they build software that helps construction businesses get paid faster by automating the collection process of unpaid construction invoices.